owst/owst.github.io/blog/_posts/2009-10-21-aes-using-ecb-demo-using-python.md

 ---
 title: AES using ECB Demo using Python
-sub_title: A comparison between ECB and CBC in the AES algorithm using Python
 ---
 Here's a little python program that I've knocked together inspired by [this][inspired_by] article, to demonstrate the serious gotcha involved with